tototto/tp/docs/team/tayjunwen.md

 ##### Contributions to the Developer Guide:

-Assisted to upload members UML diagram's and created Object and Class diagram to illustrate program makeup and flow for ```list``` and ```search``` function.
+Assisted to upload members UML object diagram's, created description for the developer guide and created Class diagram to illustrate program for ```UI``` and ```Finder``` component.

-Also Collaborated & Collaborated & Worked together with the team.
-Jiancheng consolidated the submission to teams repo.
+Also Collaborated & Collaborated & Worked together with the team for the rest of the items.
+Jiancheng consolidated the remaning submission to teams repo.

 ### Contributions to team-based tasks :